 Dual enrollment is academic programming that enables high school junior and seniors to take college courses that satisfy high school graduation and college credit requirements.

 Who is eligible to be a dual-enrolled student?

-At Messiah College, high-achieving high school juniors and seniors are eligible to apply for dual enrollment.
+At Messiah College, high-achieving high school juniors and seniors of at least 15 years of age are eligible to apply for dual enrollment.
 We welcome dual-enrolled students from public, private, charter, home and cyber schools.
-Learn more about eligiblity requirements.
+Learn more about eligibility requirements.

 What do I need to do to apply?

 Messiah College offers several options for dual-enrollment courses:

 - Traditional classroom courses at Messiah's main campus, located in Mechanicsburg, Pa., during the academic year;

 - Courses offered at select local high schools during the academic year.

 What is the cost, and how many classes may a dual-enrolled student take?